 - With PickFu, the cost is a flat fee.
-Polling starts at $50 but changes with different options you can use to customize your poll.
+Polling starts at $50 for a 50-person panel and changes as you add options and customize your poll.

 - Traditional split tests use live Amazon listings.

 - On PickFu, your product does not need to be live on Amazon.
 You can test product variations such as color options or design before going into production.
 Get a sense of what shoppers want before committing to inventory.
-Or try Amazon package testing by perfecting your packaging with PickFu’s audience.
+Or perfect your Amazon packaging with feedback from PickFu’s audience.

 - Traditional split tests can only compare variations of your own Amazon listings.